Like us & share

 The State and County Boards of Elections are holding educational seminars about voter photo identification requirements, which take effect in 2020.

 The seminars are free and open to the public.
-Below is a schedule of upcoming seminars around the state.
+Below is a schedule of upcoming seminars around the state in the upcoming weeks.

 Driver License or Non-Operator ID from North Carolina